Northstar Development Partners

 Managing Principal

-Bryan Sable is the founding principal of Northstar Development Partners and serves as General Partner for NDP Residential Fund I. He is responsible for deal origination, investor relations, capital structure, financial underwriting, and overall project strategy.
+Bryan Sable is the founding principal of Northstar Development Partners.
+He leads deal origination, financial underwriting, capital structure, and overall project strategy.

-Deal Origination Financial Underwriting LP Relations Capital Structure Reg D Compliance Project Strategy
+Deal Origination Financial Underwriting Capital Structure Capital Discipline Market Selection Project Strategy

 Brad Duca